Uncertainties from metrology in the integrated luminosity measurement with the updated design of a detector at CEPC: Integrated luminosity measurement and systematic uncertainties

 \subsection{Uncertainties from mechanics and positioning}

-Systematic uncertainties from detector and beam related uncertainties have been quantified through a simulation study, assuming $2\cdot10^{7}$ Bhabha scattering events generated using BHLUMI V4.04 Bhabha event generator \cite{BHLUMI}, at the $Z^{0}$ production threshold.
-Final state particles are generated in the polar angle range from 30 mrad to 100 mrad that is within a couple of mrad margin outside of the detector fiducial volume, to allow events with non-collinear final state radiation to contribute.
-Initial state radiation is also included.
-The effective Bhabha cross-section in this angular range is $\sim$50 nb.
+Systematic uncertainties arising from the detector mechanics and positioning, as well as the uncertainties related to the properties of beams, have been quantified through a simulation study.
+We have generated, including the effects of initial (ISR) and final state radiation (FSR), $2\cdot10^{7}$ Bhabha events scattered at low angles at the $Z^{0}$ pole, using BHLUMI V4.04 Bhabha event generator \cite{BHLUMI}.
+The polar angle range in which the final state particles are generated is from 30 mrad to 100 mrad, to allow events modified by FSR to be detected in the luminometer.
+In this angular range, the effective Bhabha cross-section is $\sim$ 50 nb.

-Considered detector-related uncertainties arising from manufacturing, positioning and alignment of the luminometer are: \begin{enumerate} \item Maximal uncertainty of the luminometer inner radius, $\Delta r_{in}$, \item RMS of the Gaussian spread of the measured radial shower position with respect to the true hit position, $\sigma_{r}$ (i. e. by placing a tracker plane in front of the luminometer), \item Maximal absolute uncertainty of the longitudinal distance between left and right halves of the luminometer, $\Delta l$, where both halves are shifted for $\pm\frac{\Delta l}{2}$ with respect to the interaction point, \item RMS of the Gaussian distribution of mechanical fluctuations of the luminometer position with respect to the interaction point (IP), caused by vibrations and thermal stress, radial, $\sigma_{x_{IP}}$ and axial, $\sigma_{z_{IP}}$. \end{enumerate}
+Considered detector-related uncertainties originating from manufacturing, positioning and alignment of the luminometer are: \begin{enumerate} \item Maximal uncertainty of the luminometer inner aperture, $\Delta r_{in}$, \item RMS of the Gaussian dissipation of the radial shower position measured in the luminometer, with respect to the exact position of the Bhabha hit, $\sigma_{r}$ (measured i. e. by placing a tracker plane in front of the luminometer), \item RMS of the Gaussian distribution of luminometer fluctuations with respect to the IP, caused by vibrations and thermal stress, in radial, $\sigma_{x_{IP}}$, and axial direction, $\sigma_{z_{IP}}$, \item Maximal absolute uncertainty of the distance between left and right sides of the luminometer along the z-axis, $\Delta l$, where both halves are shifted equidistantly for $\pm\frac{\Delta l}{2}$ with respect to the interaction point. \end{enumerate}

-Considered deviations are maximal, as we assumed $10^{-4}$ contribution to the relative uncertainty of integrated luminosity from each individual effect.
 Figures \ref{fig:3}-\ref{fig:6} illustrate effects 1-4 respectively, for different ways of counting and different positions of the luminometer placed on the s- and z-axis.
-Limits of mechanical parameters are listed in table \ref{tab:1}.

-As can be seen from Figures \ref{fig:3}(b)-\ref{fig:6}(b), for the detector placed at the z-axis asymmetric counting performs similarly as counting in the full fiducial volume and also similarly as asymmetric counting for the detector placed at the s-axis.
-With the detector placed at the s-axis the difference between the two ways of counting is quite significant, as illustrated in Figures \ref{fig:3}(a)-\ref{fig:6}(a).
+Values in histograms shown on Figures \ref{fig:3}(b)-\ref{fig:6}(b) are based on the data from Figures \ref{fig:3}(a)-\ref{fig:6}(a), obtained from the local fit in the region of interest.
+If the distribution on (a) was not symmetrical for positive and negative variations of the parameter, the more restrictive limit was considered.